janus-idp/demo-setup/README.md

 #### Install the Vault operator

 > **_NOTE:_**  For OCP version 4.10 and below you must modify the file 'values.yaml' as shown below.
-There are seven occurances of this in the file.
+There are seven occurrences of this in the file.
 ```
   privileged: false
   runAsNonRoot: true